 Only original Apple-1 and original accessories, manuals, advertisements and related items may be offered.

 Information needed from seller

-E-Mail address (confidential) and what you have to offer and some pictures.
-Optional: You can write about the asking price.
+E-Mail address (confidential), what you have on offer and include some pictures.
+You can also add an asking price.

 Information needed from buyer